templative/templative/README.md

 This command looks for the xml element with the id `background` within the svg and replaces it's `fill` css value with the piece's `colorRGB` value.

 Any valid css value for svgs is valid here.

+## Uploading to the GameCrafter
+- Create an account on the [Game Crafter](https://www.thegamecrafter.com)
+- Get an [api key](https://www.thegamecrafter.com/account/apikeys) from the Game Crafter
+- Add the `THEGAMECRAFTER_PUBLIC_KEY`, `THEGAMECRAFTER_USERNAME`, and `THEGAMECRAFTER_PASSWORD` to your [user env vars](https://www.schrodinger.com/kb/1842).
+- `templative upload` to upload the last produced version to the Game Crafter.
+- Visit the url generated at the end of uploading.

+## Generating a Tabletop Playground Package

+Create a Tabletop Playground package using the following command.

+`templative playground --output PACKAGESDIRECTORY`

+Replace `PACKAGESDIRECTORY` with your own Tabletop Playground directory.

+From the [Tabletop Playground wiki](https://tabletop-playground.com/knowledge-base/packages/), the packages directories are:
+- Mac: `~/Library/Application\ Support/Epic/TabletopPlayground` (Note the `\ `)
+- Linux: `~/.config/Epic/TabletopPlayground/Packages`
+- Windows: Right click the game in Steam, select Properties and then Local Files and Browse… From the directory that opens, go to `TabletopPlayground\Packages`.
+Copy the directory path.